 - 3. The details of the complaint were as follows: - a.
-The Data Subject emailed the Respondent in May 2021, to request the erasure of their personal data subsequent to the suspension of their account by the Respondent. - b.
-The Respondent replied to the Data Subject citing legal reasons for the retention of certain data after account suspension.
-The Data Subject was dissatisfied with the response received from the Respondent, and was of the view that the Respondent had not fulfilled their request for erasure. - c.
+Following the suspension of their account, the Data Subject emailed the Respondent on 13 March 2023, to request access to, and the erasure of, their personal data held by the Respondent, pursuant to Articles 15 and 17 of the GDPR. - b.
+The Respondent replied on the same day, advising the Data Subject that as it had been more than a year since the suspension, their profile information had been deleted from the account, and was no longer available.
+It further advised that after account closure, personal data on the account is deleted in accordance with its Privacy Policy. - c.
 As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with the Recipient SA.